bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

      Note that if you are using a different non-matching email address, you will get the below error message.
 Make sure you log in with the right email address both on Bitrise, as well as on your SSO provider site.![](/img/noconnectedsamlsso.png)

 If all went well, you should be landing on our Bitrise Dashboard.
-As an Org owner, you might want to check how Org members are progressing with their SAML SSO connection [check Org member’s SAML SSO statuses ](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise)or [invite new members to the Org](/team-management/organizations/saml-sso-in-organizations/#inviting-new-org-members-with-saml-sso).
+As an Org owner, you might want to check how Org members are progressing with their SAML SSO connection: [check Org member’s SAML SSO statuses ](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise)or [invite new members to the Org](/team-management/organizations/saml-sso-in-organizations/#inviting-new-org-members-with-saml-sso).

 ## Inviting new Org members with SAML SSO